DikuMUDOmnibus/staticchaos/README.md

 ﻿# Static Chaos
 ﻿
-﻿Original License notes from Alathon are below:
-﻿
-﻿
 ﻿License for the operation of the Static Chaos a.k.a.
 Chaosium codebase.
 Written by Nicholas Lennig a.k.a.
 Alathon